A Comprehensive View of the Vedic and Hindu Civilization by Astrologer Rajiv Sethi and his Research Team. Contact us at: amvedin@yahoo.com

 During spring season when air is laden with allergens, turmeric boiled with a cup of milk wards off allergic attacks.

-Anemia Everyday take a dose of one teaspoonful of turmeric mixed with honey.
+Some important remedies Anemia Everyday take a dose of one teaspoonful of turmeric mixed with honey.
 Increase the quantity of green leafy vegetables in the diet to provide more iron.
 Turmeric will help greatly with the binding of iron and proteins to produce more hemoglobin.

 Asthma